awareness481/Socket.io-Get-Started-Guide-in-ES6/README.md

 This repo is a partial rewrite of the [get started guide](https://socket.io/get-started/chat/) in  which you can find in the socket.io homepage.

-In the code examples, the socket.io team is using jQuery.
+In the code examples, *the* socket.io *team is using Jquery*.
 While that might simplify the code for others, it may make it hard for other users to understand what's happening.
-In my opinion, it is helpful to have the examples in plain Javascript.
+In my opinion, it is helpful to have the examples in **plain Javascript**.

 Below you can see the code examples that socket.io provides, and an identical example in ES6 Javascript.

- -
+ Jquery
  ```javascript
 io.on('connection', function(socket){
    console.log('a user connected');